beta-tester/RPi-GPS-PPS-StratumOne/README.md

 - **PPS**, has the highest accuracy.<br />
 it is passed by the kernel to /dev/pps0.<br />
 in chrony there is a specifiy timing offset requirement to NMEA, that may cause the PPS to be seen as falsetick and may be rejected by chrony.
-- **PPSx**, is coming from the gpsd service via SHM 2 (shared memory) and is also a combination of NMEA and PPS, but handled by gpsd service.<br />
+- **PPSx**, is coming from the gpsd service via shared memory and is also a combination of NMEA and PPS, but handled by gpsd service.<br />
 it has a bit less accuracy than the PPS direckly.<br />
 gpsd is "_simulating_" PPS internaly, in the case there is no real PPS received on time. even there is no real PPS signal coming from the gps device on time, chrony will see the PPSx as trusted time reference.<br />